 - 8.16.
 In an attempt to bring about restoration of the heathland and create employment opportunities in Corfe Mullen, 4 hectares (10 acres) of land was proposed for development for industrial use at the Beacon Hill brickworks in the Corfe Mullen Local Plan 1985.
 This site was surrounded by, but excluded from, the Green Belt.
 That allocation has failed in that it did not bring about the intended result.
 Proposals for the restoration of the heathland have however been achieved by negotiations associated with the grant of planning permission for restoration by landfill at the brickworks site.
 It is expected that this permission will soon be implemented. - 8.17.
 The proposed industrial site would have been separated from the main residential areas, and away from main public transport routes.
 The proposal would therefore have tended to encourage car journeys, and would not have been easily accessible to workers without private transport.
-These factors would have made it inconsistent with the intention to establish a sustainable pattern of development, while its location within an area of open countryside.
+These factors would have made it inconsistent with the intention to establish a sustainable pattern of development, while its location within the Green Belt would have resulted in an isolated pocket of urban development within an area of open countryside.
 Substantial further development of employment sites is proposed at Ferndown and within Poole Borough, and will be within relatively easy reach of Corfe Mullen, which already acts partly as a commuter suburb of Poole.
 Public transport routes into Poole are well-established and are likely to continue.
 There is therefore no sufficient reason for retaining this development proposal in the District Plan (see para 6.94 and Policy GB1).